 C1: Findings of the investigation

 Have sanctions against a Has an investigation into adequacy of project systems,

 perpetrator been recommended processes orprocedures been undertaken?
-Yes ☐ No ☐
+Yes $\square$ No $\square$

 as part of an investigation into

 misconduct?
-Yes ☐ No ☐
+Yes □ No □

-C2: Corrective actions to be implemented (7 To be fully described in Corrective ve Action Plan)
+C2: Corrective actions to be implemented ( - ve Action Plan)

 Short Description of Action (SEA/SH Responsible Party Timeline for

 examples) completion/Status

 Referral of Survivor to holistic care

 services

 Undertake disciplinary investigation in

 accordancewith GM timelines and

 confirmed process

 Disciplinary actions, including sanctions,

 to beapplied following misconduct

 investigation by

 Employer

 Increased training on Codes of Conduct

 (CoC)

 Audit of implementation of SEA/SH

 safetymitigation

 Strengthened awareness training on

 project-related risks, CoC and how to

 report incidents for

 project-affected community

 Training for project supervisors on the

 need tofollow guidelines of behavior in

 CoC and theirsupervisory responsibilities

 Plan to improve coverage/quality of

-service

-provision
+service provision

 Any other system strengthening

 measures orcorrections for system

 failures that are necessary

+junures that are necessary

 C3: For incidents involving a Contractor:

 Has the incident been referred to the Dispute Avoidance and Adjudication Board (DAAB)?
-Yes □ No □
+Yes \( \text{No} \)